The McGuire Twins: Biographies

-They spent three years working at the Circus Circus Las Vegas, then performed their minbike routine for a few months in Los Angeles.
-A wrestling promoter saw them in El Paso, Texas and convinced them to begin a wrestling training program in Ciudad Juárez, Mexico, lifting weights and running often.
-In July 1972, at age 26, they made their in-ring debuts in Montreal, defeating John Anson and Kurt Von Hess.
+They spent three years working at the Circus Circus Las Vegas, then performed their minibike routine for a few months in Los Angeles.
+A wrestling promoter saw them in El Paso, Texas, and convinced them to begin a wrestling training program in Ciudad Juárez, Mexico, lifting weights and running often.
+In December 1971, at age 25, they made their in-ring debuts in Texas, losing to Bull Ramos and Ciclón Negro.

-From 1974 to 1978, they participated in several matches in Japan, organized by New Japan Pro-Wrestling, defeating other notable wrestling tag teams including Kantaro Hoshino and Seiji Sakaguchi as well as Osamu Kido and Riki Choshu.
-They used the stage name McGuire, which is the French version of their last name, since it was easier for Japanese ring announcers to pronounce.
+From 1974 to 1978, they participated in several matches in Japan, organized by New Japan Pro-Wrestling, defeating other notable wrestling tag teams, including Kantaro Hoshino and Seiji Sakaguchi, as well as Osamu Kido and Riki Choshu.
+They used the stage name McGuire, since it was easier for Japanese ring announcers to pronounce.

 The twins often used a finishing move called the "Tupelo Splash", which involved one of the twins diving belly-first onto a prone opponent; they would follow this with "The Steamroller", where the twin would roll back and forward over the opponent.

-Billy McCrary died on July 14, 1979, at the age of 32, following a motorcycle accident in Niagara Falls en route to a Ripley's Believe It or Not! museum.
+Billy McCrary died on July 14, 1979, at the age of 32, following a motorcycle accident in Niagara Falls, Ontario, en route to a Ripley's Believe It or Not! museum.

-After the death of Billy, Benny tried to continue wrestling, partnering with Andre the Giant, but was not successful without his brother.
+After Billy's death, Benny tried to continue wrestling, partnering with André the Giant, but was not successful without his brother.
 Benny then opened a pawn shop and worked as an auctioneer in Hendersonville.
-He later moved to Walkertown, North Carolina and worked for the Christian Golfers Ministry.
+He later moved to Walkertown, North Carolina, and worked for the Christian Golfers Ministry.
 The cartilage in his knee wore out and he was eventually bedridden.

-Benny died at age 54 on March 26, 2001 of heart failure.
+Benny died at age 54 on March 26, 2001, of heart failure.
 The brothers are buried side by side in a graveyard near Hendersonville.
 Their gravestone displays images of two Honda motorcycles and is inscribed "World’s Largest Twins".

 Personal lives

 The twins were married to sisters Maryse and Danielle Juarry, whom they met in Montreal.
-Benny believed in evangelicalism and enjoyed golf, playing until he was bedridden.
+Benny was an evangelical Christian and enjoyed golf, playing until he was bedridden.